Callback Request

 If your business does not need to display the

-status of an order, you can ignore the first callback, as it represents a transitional state of the order.Callback Response
+AwaitingConfirmation status of an order, you can ignore the first callback, as it represents a transitional state of the order.Callback Response

-, the platform will retry the callback multiple times with increasing delay intervals.
+For callbacks, you need to respond with an HTTP status code200 without a response body.
+If the server is temporarily unavailable or the response status is not 200, the platform will retry the callback multiple times with increasing delay intervals.
 The number of retries is limited.
 If retries are exhausted and the callback fails, you can manually resend the callback from the “Transaction Callback” section in the merchant dashboard.

 You can use tools like requestcatcher.com to conveniently test your callbacks.